Consultancy

 are you an organisation within the social or private rented sector who requires support with a project?

 The Housing Research Library platform has been developed by Deborah Brown, a seasoned professional with over 25 years of experience in the Housing Sector.
-Until Spring 2024, Deborah worked as a lawyer in the Housing Management and Litigation Team at a highly regarded commercial law firm in Leeds, known for its exceptional real estate group.
-She is now a freelance consultant, a role she excelled in for nearly a decade beforehand.
-To read more about Deborah, visit her LinkedIn profile.
+Until Spring 2024, Deborah worked as a lawyer in the Housing Management and Litigation Team at a highly regarded commercial law firm in Leeds, known for its exceptional real estate group and for nearly a decade beforehand ran a consultancy for the private rented sector.

-If you would like to discuss potential projects/work with Deborah, click the button below.
+If you would like to discuss potential projects with Deborah, click the button below.

-While Deborah is open to discussing any projects that align with her expertise, she currently has a significant interest in two area specific areas: the Renters’ Rights Bill and tenant anti-social behaviour.
+While Deborah can work with organisations on various projects, she has a significant interest in two specific areas: the Renters’ Rights Act and tenant anti-social behaviour.

-With the Renters’ Rights Bill expected to be given royal assent in 2025, stakeholders within the rented housing sector will be spending the next few years getting to grips with the most significant changes to the sector that England has seen in over 30 years.
+With the Renters’ Rights Act having received Royal Assent in October 2025, stakeholders within the rented housing sector will be spending the next few years getting to grips with the most significant changes to the sector that England has seen in nearly 40 years.
 Organisations will need to be ready to adapt to these changes, ensuring they have a clear understanding of the operational impact and also the implications of non-compliance.

-During the previous government Deborah was part of a working group which aimed to help shape key parts of the Renters Reform Bill (from which the current bill originates) and highlight the unintended consequences, and potentially damaging impacts of certain provisions within that bill.
+During the previous government Deborah was part of a working group which aimed to help shape key parts of the Renters Reform Bill (from which the Renters’ Right Act originates) and highlight the unintended consequences, and potentially damaging impacts of certain provisions within that bill.

 Anti-Social Behaviour

-Since 2020, a significant portion of Deborah’s work has focused on advising housing providers for social housing, purpose-built student accommodation and build-to-rent accommodation, regarding tenant anti-social behaviour.
+A significant portion of Deborah’s work focused on advising housing providers for social housing, purpose-built student accommodation and build-to-rent accommodation, regarding tenant anti-social behaviour.
 The volume of this work increased significantly during the coronavirus pandemic lockdowns.